craigdesson/craigdesson/README.md

 <li><p><a href="http://www.cbc.ca/radio/docproject/we-didn-t-think-america-would-be-like-this-why-somalis-facing-deportation-are-turning-to-canada-1.4146750" target="blank"> 'We didn't think America would be like this'</a>  Why Somalis facing deportation are turning to Canada </a> Documentary for The Doc Project about ICE deportations in Minneapolis.</p></li>

-<p><a href="http://www.cbc.ca/radio/thesundayedition/elegy-for-a-tree-putin-s-russia-the-visit-utopia-on-the-prairie-john-boyne-1.3001893/utopia-on-the-prairie-1.3001935" target="blank">Utopia on the prairie</a> A radio documentary for the Sunday Edition about underemployed Ontarians who move to a ghost town in Saskatchewan.</p></li>
+<li><p><a href="http://www.cbc.ca/radio/thesundayedition/elegy-for-a-tree-putin-s-russia-the-visit-utopia-on-the-prairie-john-boyne-1.3001893/utopia-on-the-prairie-1.3001935" target="blank">Utopia on the prairie</a> A radio documentary for the Sunday Edition about underemployed Ontarians who move to a ghost town in Saskatchewan.</p></li>